 Don’t shy away from tough conversations.
 Your first instinct may be to jump in with something like “That’s not true.
 I know you can do it!”
 But when kids tell you they can’t do something, they’re opening up.

-Tell them you hear them.
+.
 It shows you’re listening and willing to let them lead the conversation.
 You may know about your child’s struggles.
 But your child can tell you how it feels, and how it affects daily life.